 – Typography that often won’t look sexy in different alphabets, let’s say, Japanese.

 – Translators missing deadlines planned to alleviate the Monday scrum.

 – Language checks required to make the translation feel both native and cool.

 – Both technical and operational continuous integration compatibility

 – Finding a translation provider who knows the necessary languages, your industry, and doesn’t cost a fortune

-– Actual delivery, negotiations and payments for the translation service
+– The actual delivery, negotiations, and payments for the translation service

 – Finding a way to explain to translators why they shouldn’t translate the Keys in your .xml

 – Finding a way to explain to translators what Keys and Strings actually are

 – Capabilities to avoid sending the .xml and rather just copy/paste the content, then map it back together?

 – How to budget this?

 – Human translation?
 Consideration of incorporating some machine translation tech?

 Text United gets all that out of the way.
 Look at the graph above.
 It plugs in straight into your versioning system.
 You authorize file access to the .xml and presto – you now have a login-protected GUI to give to your product people to handle the translation.
 Your work is done.

 Tell them this:

 Log on to this Text United page.
 Inside there’s a file that you have to translate.
 Text United will allow you to choose all languages for human translation, set a deadline and automatically reduce the cost because they’re not a translation agency.
 Once they deliver the translation, I’ll be notified and our Android app will be automatically updated with the latest content.

 You can ask Carlos to edit the file there and translate it into Spanish.
 We should save around $100 by doing some of the translation work ourselves.
 Cool right?
 There’s a demo of the website editor interface here that you can check out.

 See what I did there?
 How’s that for keeping the foxes out of the hen house?

 And yes, there’s a translation API, too.